digital-asset/daml/docs/source/getting-started/quickstart.rst

    Go back to *Owned Ious*, open the Iou for €100 and click on the button *Iou_AddObserver*.
 Submit *Bob* as the *newObserver*.

    Contracts in DAML are immutable, meaning they can not be changed, only created and archived.
 If you head back to the **Owned Ious** screen, you can see that the Iou now has a new Contract ID `#6:1`.
 #.
 To propose the trade, go to the **Templates** screen.
-Click on the *IouTrade.IouTrade* template, fill in the form as shown below and submit the transaction.
+Click on the *IouTrade:IouTrade* template, fill in the form as shown below and submit the transaction.

    .. figure:: quickstart/images/tradeProp.png